danieljfeller/mwac/README.md

 - **Responsive Design:** Ensures compatibility with various devices and screen sizes.

 #### Product Requirements: The user can select to plot a time series of one or more variables
-The user can alter the lookback window; from 30 days to entire winter The user can download all source data with a single click (ideally, able to filter certain years) The user can compare the current winter against the previous winter
+- The user can alter the lookback window; from 1 day to entire winter
+- The user can download all source data with a single click (ideally, able to filter certain years)
+- The user can compare the current winter against the previous winter

 ## Installation